What Homeowners Need to Know About New HVAC Refrigerant for 2025 header image

 How long will 410A Freon be available?

-As of the date of this post, the EPA has not published a timeline for when they will mandate the production of R-410A refrigerant to cease.
+As of the date of this post, the EPA has not published a timeline for when it will mandate the production of R-410A refrigerant to cease.
 Eventually, it will be phased out in the United States, though it may still be available for a limited time after that through reclaimed supplies.
 However, as supplies dwindle, the cost of R-410A is expected to rise.

 The exact timeline for the phase-out of R-410A can vary depending on local regulations and market conditions.